ManagedKube/kubernetes-ops/docs/helm_troubleshooting.md

 kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   3d
 ```

-As you may notice from the last two commands, it seems as though `nginx` is running, but somehow there is no `EXTERNAL-IP` to verify if it is.
-At the very least there should be an `EXTERNAL-IP` to paste into the browser for an `nginx 404 Not Found` webpage.
+As you may notice from the last two commands, it seems as though `ingress-nginx` is running, but somehow there is no `EXTERNAL-IP` to verify if it is.
+At the very least there should be an `EXTERNAL-IP` to copy and paste into the browser for an `nginx 404 Not Found` webpage.

-Any ideas on how to address this?
+Any ideas on how to fix this?